4bb4/implot-rs/README.md

 Currently a work in progress.
 The author is open to collaboration, if you'd like to help, feel free to reach out via a Github issue.

+Note that the API is not stabilized yet and expected to change as development progresses.
+Once there are actual releases on crates.io, semantic versioning will be followed.

 At this point, raw bindings are working in implot-sys, and more idiomatic interfaces for plot creation as well a subset of the functionality for plots are implemented.
 See below for an overview of the progress.